5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Guides/Skylake.md

 </details>

 ## About
-Although it is possible to utilize OpenCore and the OpenCore Legacy Patcher (OCLP) to install and run macOS Ventura or newer on machines with 6th Gen Intel Core CPUs (Skylake/Skylake X/W), it's not officially supported nor documented by Dortania – they only support legacy Macs by Apple.
+Although it is possible to utilize OpenCore and the OpenCore Legacy Patcher (OCLP) to install and run macOS Ventura and newer on machines with 6th Gen Intel Core CPUs (Skylake/Skylake X/W), it's not officially supported nor documented by Dortania – they only support legacy Macs by Apple.
 That's why I created this guide.
 Since I no longer own a Skylake system, there might be something I am missing.

 | ⚠️ Important Status Updates |
 |:----------------------------|